 What It Is

-During an employee performance review, a manager assesses an employee’s job performance and then discusses the assessment with him/her.
+During an employee performance review or evaluation, a manager assesses an employee’s job performance and then discusses the assessment with him/her.
 A good performance review also affords the employee a chance to ask questions, as well as to make suggestions or comments about the organization.

 Organizations generally conduct employee performance reviews once a year, with intermittent progress checks along the way.
 Progress checks are important, as they allow managers and employees to vet any issues before they impair job performance.